cBournhonesque/lightyear/NOTES.md

   - broken.
 Somethign is weird happening where on the client the physics values are the same two ticks in a row!
 Are we doubly incrementing the LocalTimeline for some reason?
   - Othertimes it seems to work.
 Maybe it's a sync issue?
+  - Why are there duplicate walls spawned on server?
+  - With no frame interpolate, visually it works fine, but there are rollbacks on LinearVelocity!
+  - With frame interpolate, the rollbacks are all messed up visually!
+This is with correction enabled.
   - We should provide pre-computed functions for avian to check rollbacks with a certain tolerance.
+  -
 - fps:
   - seems to mostly work?
   - double bullet spawn issue -> prespawn errors